Skip to main content

 • Regarding cyberbullying, the Digital Child Protection Strategy of Hungary supports the creation of an aware and value-based online environment so that rules and policies to protect children are enforced more accurately than ever before.

-• The booklet 'Restorative Handling of Offences in School Education Institutions' ('Resztoratív sérelemkezelés a köznevelési intézményekben'), which was sent to all schools, contains a detailed description of the recovery techniques that can be used in offenses.
+• The booklet 'Restorative Handling of Offences in School Education Institutions' ('Resztoratív sérelemkezelés a köznevelési intézményekben'), which was sent to all schools, contains a detailed description of the recovery techniques that can be used in offences.

-Age verification and digital identity systems
+Age verification

 Table 5: Topic summary - pillar 1: safe digital experiences

-In placeIn developmentNot in placeOther
+In placeIn developmentOther activityNot in place

-Codes of practice of digital services X
+Codes of practice X

 Definition of harmful content X